amalrajan30/News-Finder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This App finds the latest blog posts and articles on a perticular topic and can also choose a source from which the articles and posts are pulled.
 It uses public api provided by [Newsapi.org](https://newsapi.org).
-And before you use/build the app add your api key in the envVariables.env file.
+And before you use/build the app add your api key in the .env file.

 ## Available Scripts